 I use Molly's Herbals worm formula's 1 and 2 as per her instructions on her website.
 The dosage for a goat regardless of their size is 1 Tablespoon a week of either formula 1 or formula 2.
 For 8 weeks we give formula 2 and on the ninth week we give formula 1 for three days in a row.
 Formula 1 should never be given to a pregnant animal, it contains wormwood, which is abortive.
 The schedule is on their website.
 I worry that my girls will not get the amount they should get when given dry in their food, so I mix the formula into dosage balls every time I dose them.
 I know it is a bit OCD but, there you are.

-Molasses (I have never measured so I don't know how much)
+Molasses (I have never measured so I don't know how much I till I get the right consistency and it makes a big ball)

 Add the formula and powder to a food processor or bowl.
 I turn on the processor and drizzle the molasses into the food processor till it makes a ball.
 (I pour the molasses down the chute while the machine is running.)
 I know it looks disgusting but the goats love it!
 Then divide the dough into 4 equal parts.
 I actually weigh the ball and then do the math and divide and measure each portion by weight.
 Hey I told you I was OCD.